esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

 ## Challenge: Extract Values from the NIfTI Header

-Extract the value of 'pixdim' from the NiFTI header on the image read in.
+Extract the 'pixdim' field from the NiFTI header of the loaded image.

 :::::::::::::::  solution